-E. Obtain the Department's Sports Sponsorship and Demographics Forms Report for the reporting year.
-Compare that the countable sports reported by the Department meet the minimum requirements set forth in Bylaw 20.9.6.3 for the number of contests and the number of participants in each contest that is counted toward meeting the minimum contest requirement.
+F. Obtain the Department's Sports Sponsorship and Demographics Forms Report for the reporting year.
+Compare that the countable sports reported by the Department meet the minimum requirements, set forth in Bylaw 20.9.6.3, for the number of contests and the number of participants.
 Once countable sports have been compared, agree that the Department has reported these sports as countable for revenue distribution purposes within the NCAA Membership Financial Reporting System.
 If any discrepancies are identified they must be resolved within the NCAA Membership Financial Reporting System prior to the report being submitted to the NCAA.
+Obtain and agree the current year number of sports sponsored to the prior year reported total to the NCAA Membership Financial reporting System, inquire about any discrepancies and report the explanation in the AUP report.

-F. For Pell Grants, agree the total number of Division I student-athletes who, during the academic year, received a Pell Grant award (e.g. Pell Grant recipients on full grant-in-aid, recipients on partial grants-in-aid and recipients with no grants-in-aid) and the total value of these Pell Grants reported in the Departments financial aid records, to the NCAA Membership Financial Reporting System, of all student athlete Pell Grants.
+G. For Pell Grants, agree the total number of Division I student-athletes who, during the academic year, received a Pell Grant award (e.g. Pell Grant recipients on full grant-in-aid, recipients on partial grants-in-aid and recipients with no grants-in-aid) and the total value of these Pell Grants reported in the Departments financial aid records, to the NCAA Membership Financial Reporting System, of all student athlete Pell Grants.
 We tested the student aid files selected in step 31, to the report of all student athlete who received Pell Grant awards.
+Obtain and agree the current year Pell Grants total to prior year reported total to the Membership Financial Report submission, inquire and document any variance that is +/- 20 grants.